 - Ear Plugs – If you don’t bring them you can’t complain!

-- Backup batteries – For any and all of your electronics
+- Backup battery and/or solar charger – For any and all of your electronics